beancount/beancount2ledger/docs/guide.md

 ## Payee and narration

 Unlike beancount, ledger does not differentiate between payee and narration.
-Therefore, the following syntax is used for ledger's payee field:
+Therefore, the following syntax is used for ledger's payee field by default:

 ```
 payee | narration
 ```

+Alternatively, you can use the `payee-meta` config variable to store the payee in a custom metadata key.

 This is also the syntax used by hledger (where narration is called a [note](https://hledger.org/journal.html#payee-and-note)).